- Sport & Abenteuer Reisen

 On a short walk we explore the green Kullu Valley with its tranquil villages, waterfalls and temples.
 In addition, the bikes are distributed and checked.
 Overnight stay in the inn (B/-/-)

 Our first day on the bike starts with a 30 km continuous ascent from 100 m to 3000 m to the Rothang Tunnel.
 On this part of the route, it can still happen that we get caught in a monsoon rain.
 We first drive on a small village road through apple orchards until we turn 9 km onto the highway.
 We pass the Solang valley and finally reach the tunnel.
 The new 9 km long tunnel represents an extreme advantage for the locals of the Lahaultal, who are no longer cut off from the rest of the world during the long winter.
 Arriving at the other end, a completely different mountain world appears before our eyes: The lush green of the Kullu Valley is now being replaced by pastel colors.
 The mountains here are a bit higher, the sky suddenly wide and clear.
 We are now on the Manali-Leh Highway.
 The road is very well developed and yet quiet.
 We roll in light waves through the fascinating landscape consisting of small villages, cabbage fields, waterfalls and glacier peaks.
-After a long descent down to Tandi, we cross the bridge and have a final seven-kilometer climb to Keylong ahead of us.
-We spend the night in the district capital.
-If you like, you can stop by a traditional scarf factory.
 Overnight stay at the hotel (B/L/D)

 The first 30 kilometers are uphill and downhill on the Manali-Leh Highway along the Bhaga River to Darcha.
 After the checkpoint we leave the highway and turn towards Zanskar.
 Up to Zanskar Sumdo it is an easy but steady ascent along a river.
 Every now and then we drive past small villages.
 We set up our first camp in Zanskar Sumdo, a confluence of streams.
 Today we are still driving on a very good new paved road.
 We spend the night at an altitude of almost 4000 m.
 Overnight in the camp (B/L/D)

 Today we have to cross our first and highest (!)
 Pass.
 The good news: The 18 km up to the pass is steadily uphill, but most of the ascent is freshly paved.
 The snow-covered giants rise up around us – all over 6000 m high!
 After we have crossed the pass, we enjoy the fast off-road piste to the tea house on the north side of the pass.
 The first yaks can be spotted.
-After refreshment, we cross a river, it’s another 15 km slightly downhill to the first village of Zanskars Kurgiak.
-On the way we make a small stop at the mighty Conbo Rangjon rock, which rises steeply in front of us.
+After refreshment, we cross a river and cycle 5 km more to our camp with a view of the Conbo Rangjon rock, which rises steeply in front of us.

 The apparently short 22 km drag on, because it continues on the undeveloped jeep track, sometimes uphill, sometimes uphill.
 It’s good that the many small villages distract us while we cycle along the Kurgiak Chu River.
 At noon we reach the village of Purne, which consists of only three houses.
 We will have a traditional lunch with a host family before going on a small afternoon excursion to the spectacular 2500 year old Phuktal Monastery.
 The 5 km long path leads us to the monastery, which was built into a rock.
 Even today the monastery can only be reached on foot.
 While we’re on the road, our team sets up our camp in the fields of our host family.
 Overnight in the camp (B/L/D)

-A whole day in which we give our legs some rest.
 We visit the Karsha Monastery and the Sani Lake and the waterfall in the village of Sheela are also worth a visit.
-In addition, there is time for a rest, washing clothes and maybe a warm shower in the adjoining guest house?
-Overnight in the camp (B/L/D)
+Overnight in the camp or guest house (B/L/D)

 Today we have an impressive route along the Zanskar River ahead of us.
 The first thirty kilometers are through the wide Padum valley on a paved road.
 Then the valley and the road become narrower and we cycle through the Zanskar gorge, sometimes uphill, sometimes downhill.
 Today we won’t come across any more settlements, but with a bit of luck we will spot blue sheep and ibexes.